Noncommutative homological mirror functor: The case of a non-dimer

 We will only turn on $Y_e$ as a formal deformation direction, since $\bar{Y}_e$ do not play any significant role in the Floer theory of $\bL$.
 Since $Y_e$ is $\Z_2$-graded, the quiver $Q^\bL$ is $\Z_2$-graded.

-\begin{defn} We define the graded quiver $Q^\bL$ as follows.
+\begin{definition} We define the graded quiver $Q^\bL$ as follows.
 Its vertices $Q^\bL_0 = \{ v_1,\cdots, v_k\} $ corresponds to zigzag Lagrangians $\bL= \{ L_1,\cdots, L_k\}$.
-For each $Y_e$, we assign an (dual) arrow $x_e \in Q^\bL_1$ from the zag ray to the zig ray of $e$ of degree Here, zag ray (resp. zig ray ) of an arrow $e$ is the Lagrangian which pass through the midpoint of the arrow $e$ and travel to the right (resp. left) side of the arrow. \end{defn}
+For each $Y_e$, we assign an (dual) arrow $x_e \in Q^\bL_1$ from the zag ray to the zig ray of $e$ of degree Here, zag ray (resp. zig ray ) of an arrow $e$ is the Lagrangian which pass through the midpoint of the arrow $e$ and travel to the right (resp. left) side of the arrow. \end{definition}

 The following lemma holds by the definition.

 \begin{lemma} Since each midpoint of an edge in the original quiver $Q$ is an intersection point, there is an obvious one-to-one correspondence between the arrow set of $Q$ and $Q^\bL$, \end{lemma}